dbroeglin/az-ai-scaffolding-test-l300/README.md

 To deploy AI GBB scaffolding tool test just run:
 `azd up`

+> **WARNING** The application automatically configures authentication to secure frontend
+> To do so it creates an app registration in EntraID.
+> If the account you are using to deploy the app does not have the required permissions, disable the preprovision script in azure.yaml

 ## How it works

+- TODO: How to run backend locally
+- TODO: How to run frontend locally

 ### User Manual

+- TODO : Obervability
 > [!TIP]
 > **AI GBB Tip**: Document how the solution is used and operated here.
 > Optionally, if the section is too long, create a `USER_MANUAL.md` file and
 > link to it from here.

 ### Architecture
 > [!TIP]
 > **AI GBB Tip**: Document the solution's architecture here.
 > Optionally, if the section is too long, create a `ARCHITECTURE.md` file and